WillSams/js_bowling_game_kata/README.md

 # Bowling Game - A JavaScript TDD Story

 The now classic bowling game kata by Bob Martin.
 This is a great kata to practice TDD and BDD.
-The kata is described in detail within the [Agile Principles, Patterns, and Practices in C#][1] book and the original PDF version can be found on [Bob Martin's web site][2].
+The kata is described in detail within the [Agile Principles, Patterns, and Practices in C#][1] book and a slide deck can be found on [Bob Martin's web site][2].

 ## Specification